Know your Carbohydrates: Healthy Intake

 GI is a system that measures how much food can increase blood sugar levels.
 It compares that capacity with the results of ingesting pure glucose in the same quantity, which has a 100-value.

-Thus, if a certain food has an IG-value of 30, it means that blood sugar levels rise 70 percent less than they would after having ingested the same quantity of pure glucose.
+Thus, if a certain food has a GI-value of 30, it means that blood sugar levels rise 70 percent less than they would after having ingested the same quantity of pure glucose.
 You can find several food charts that outline GI values, such as the charts prepared by Harvard.
 Generally speaking, people consider:

 - High GI-values to be higher than 70.